jpbaselj/Predict-NFL-Scores/README.md

 - Linear Regressor Model

 ### Modeling Results
-The models were evaluated based on accuracy, with the following results:
+The preliminary models were evaluated based on accuracy, with the following results:

 * Random Forest Classifier Accuracy: 0.551
 * Random Forest Regressor Accuracy: 0.544